Fourier transform and expanding maps on Cantor sets: Sum-product estimates

-potential, the maps $\zeta_j$ we obtain do not map the sets $\cZ_j$ into a fixed interval $[C_0^{-1},C_0]$, but when we increase $|\eta|$, the $C_0$ will change and will actually blow-up polynomially in $|\eta|$.
+However, in our case, due to the $C_{\eps,n} := e^{\eps n}$ multiplicative fluctuations arising from large deviations of the distortion function $\tau = \log |T'|$, the maps $\zeta_j$ we obtain do not map the sets $\cZ_j$ into a fixed interval $[C_0^{-1},C_0]$, but when we increase $|\eta|$, the $C_0$ will change and will actually blow-up polynomially in $|\eta|$.
 Since the constant $C_1$ in Lemma \ref{lma:bdexponential} depends on $C_0$, it could cause problems when we increase $|\eta|$.
 For this reason we will open up the argument of Bourgain and Dyatlov (Proposition 3.2 of \cite{bourg}) to give a more precise dependence on the constant $C_1$ and $C_0$ and have the following quantitative version:

 \begin{lemma} Fix $\eps_0 > 0$.
 Then there exist $k \in \N$, $\eps_2 > 0$, $\eps_3 > 0$ depending only on $\eps_0$ such that the following holds.
 Let $R,N > 1$ and $\cZ_1,\dots,\cZ_k$ be finite sets such that $\sharp \cZ_j \leq R N$.
 Suppose $\zeta_j$, $j = 1,\dots,k$, on the sets $\cZ_j$ satisfy for all $j = 1,\dots,k$ that \begin{itemize} \item[(1)] the range